I’ve been struggling to rebuild my credit score after my problems with payday loans, so I’ve decided to apply for an Aqua Credit Card.

 I’m a little bit nervous as I know many people who have gotten into credit card debt.
 The key is not to treat the credit card like ‘free money’ and to make sure to pay it off every month.
 If I do that for a few months, then I should see my credit limit increase.

 I chose Aqua Credit Card as it has a free credit score tool so I can see how I am progressing – hopefully this will keep me motivated enough to keep me making the full payments.
+I also note that they do Aqua Loans, so that may also come in handy in the future.

 Anyhow, enough about me, here’s what I had to go through to get accepted for the Aqua Credit Card.